8ta4/extension/README.md

 ## The Extension's Extension

+Some features got hit by recent browser security changes.
+Anything marked (Blocked) below is either partially or fully out of commission right now.

 > What does the `extension` command do?
 (Blocked)

 The `extension` command installs and configures browser extensions.